Korean sword: Early swords

 earthenware mold for a Bronze Sword found in South Gyeongsang Province.

 The earliest Korean sword type is the so-called Hwandudaedo or "ring-pommel sword," prevalent during the 1st to 6th centuries.
 Until the 3rd century, these swords were very rare and presumably reserved for royalty.
 They became more attainable in the later 4th and during the 5th century, and are found in many higher class tombs of this period.
 Their production declined in the 6th century.

 By the last third of the Three Kingdoms period (i.e. 450 AD and beyond), steel making techniques had come from China (possibly during the Northern and Southern dynasties period in China) and were also employed in Korean swordmaking by all three Korean kingdoms (Goguryeo, Baekje, and Silla).
 In 2013, a Chinese Character inscription was discovered on a 5th-century sword from the Geumgwanchong tomb in Gyeongju, North Gyeongsang Province.

 The scabbard of the sword has the inscription 尒斯智王 Yisaji-wang ("King Isaji").

-Long swords during the Korean Three Kingdoms period were used primarily by cavalry and commanders (who were also usually mounted), not infantry.
+Long swords during the Korean Three Kingdoms Period were used primarily by cavalry and commanders (who were also usually mounted), not infantry.
 At this time, land warfare consisted mostly of spearmen and bowmen on foot, mounted archers on horseback using two-handed bows, and mounted swordsmen with twin blades.
 Swords were not a primary weapon for all combat but were instead used mostly for shock attacks, defensive strokes, and for close-in fighting.
 Blades were heavy as they were made mostly of bronze and later iron, and pommels were often knobbed and used as balances or for very close-in work.
 Short swords may have been used in follow-up attacks, as short sword carriers were heavily armored.

 During the Goryeo dynasty, a limited number of Korean swords were exported for trade missions in Asia.
 It is likely that Korean swordmaking was influenced by Mongol and Chinese weapon manufacture after Goryeo's submission as a Mongol vassal after 6 Mongol invasions ending in 1259.

 Joseon Period (Hwando)

 History

-The sword used for combat during the Joseon Dynasty was called Hwando, and in the name 'Hwando (環刀)', 'Hwan(環)' is the Hanja meaning ring.
+The sword used for combat during the Joseon Dynasty was called Hwando (환도), and in the name 'Hwando (環刀)', 'Hwan(環)' is the Hanja meaning ring.
 There are differing opinions about the origin of the name. 《Yungwon Pilbi》 (융원필비, 戎垣必備), a military book published in 1813 states that it originated from a ring for tying the sheath to the waist.

+Hwando appeared in the late Goryeo dynasty, the prior dynasty of the Joseon dynasty.
 The name 'Hwando (環刀)' appears first in 《Goryeosa》.
 It is written that when an envoy from the Yuan Dynasty arrived in April 1277, King Chungnyeol sent Yi Jang-mu (이장무, 李藏茂) to Chungju city to make 1,000 sacks of Hwando.